openconfig/featureprofiles/feature/experimental/bgp/ate_tests/base_bgp_session_parameters/README.md

     And include the following session parameters for all cases:

     *   Explicitly specified Router ID.
-    *   Enable MD5 authentication on DUT and ATE.
     *   Explicit holdtime interval and keepalive interval.
     *   Explicit connect retry interval.